tiagoboldt/sharelatex-docker/README.md

 To start the instance execute:

+	mkdir /srv/sharelatex-data
-	docker run -d -p 3000:3000 tiagoboldt/sharelatex-docker:sharelatex sharelatex.sh
+	docker run -d -p 3000:3000 -v /srv/sharelatex-data:/data tiagoboldt/sharelatex-docker sharelatex.sh

 It will be available on http://localhost:3000.
-Files will be kept in the user_files folder and database on db folder.
+Files will be kept in `/srv/sharelatex-data`.
 First execution might take some time to be ready.
 This is due to MongoDb pre-allocation.